Image found here

 - You clench your jaw especially whilst you sleep

-Of course you may not be able to make the live event – and that’s ok, the download will be available soon.
-But in the mean time, get into the bath and allow yourself to relax.
+So, time to get into the bath and allow yourself to relax.
 Sounds a bit too simple I know, but honestly we need to get back to basics.
 Get conscious around where your stress is coming from and start to write down not only the triggers but looking at ways to change the situation.
 Sometimes we can’t change the serious stuff, but it’s the little things we can change that might just add up to big progress in overcoming stress in your own life.